-This morning, the Federal Circuit issued a precedential opinion in a patent case, a precedential order denying a stay in a patent case, and a nonprecedential opinion in a patent case.
-The Federal Circuit also issued a Rule 36 judgment.
-Here are the introductions to the opinions, the text of the order, and a link to the Rule 36 judgment.
+This morning, the Federal Circuit released a precedential opinion affirming a decision to unseal an amended complaint in a patent case, a nonprecedential opinion in a patent case affirming a denial of a motion to compel arbitration, and a precedential order dismissing an appeal and denying mandamus with respect to a denial of institution of an inter partes review by the Patent Trial and Appeal Board.
+The court also issued a Rule 36 judgment.
+Here are the introductions to the opinions, text from the order, and a link to the Rule 36 judgment.

-This morning, the Federal Circuit issued a nonprecedential opinion in a patent case, two nonprecedential orders denying petitions for writs of mandamus, and three Rule 36 judgments.
-Here is the introduction to the opinion, the text from the orders, and links to the Rule 36 judgments.
+This morning, the Federal Circuit issued a precedential opinion in an alleged government contract case and a nonprecedential information in a patent case.
+The court also issued three Rule 36 judgments.
+Here are the introductions to the opinions and links to the Rule 36 judgments.